A Guide To Choosing Your Wedding Rings

 There are many options for matching rings but it’s not uncommon for the bride and groom to have totally different designs.
 However, they are a symbol of your love and the relationship they represent, so why not put some special thought into their design.
 We can show you some examples where the design elements from the brides ring are used in a more simplistic way for the grooms ring, each design is different but they both have the same symbolic connection.

-Basically it’s the pure gold content that determines the difference between 9, 14 or 18 or 22ct gold.For example, if pure gold (24ct) has 24 parts then 9ct gold consists of 9 parts pure gold and 15 parts other alloy.
-The other alloys used in gold are copper, silver, palladium or platinum.
-These added alloys determine the final colour.
-The percentage of pure gold content remains the same regardless of the colour alloy.
-9ct gold has 37.5% pure gold, 14ct has 58.5% pure gold and 18ct has 75% pure gold.
-White gold for instance has more silver, platinum or palladium whilst rose and red gold have more copper added.
-So now that you have basic knowledge of gold alloy, you can understand why 14ct and 18ct gold is more expensive than 9ct gold.
+The difference between 9, 14, 18, and 22-carat gold lies in the content of pure gold.
+For instance, if pure gold is considered 24ct, then 9ct gold comprises 9 parts pure gold and 15 parts of other alloys.
+The additional alloys used in gold can include copper, silver, palladium, or platinum, and these contribute to the final colour.
+Importantly, the percentage of pure gold remains consistent regardless of the alloy's color.
+Specifically, 9ct gold contains 37.5% pure gold, 14ct has 58.5%, and 18ct has 75%.
+For example, white gold usually has a higher proportion of silver, platinum, or palladium, while rose and red gold contain more copper.
+With this basic understanding of gold alloys, you can see why 14ct and 18ct gold are priced higher than 9ct gold.

 Can I use my own gold?

 We can in some cases depending on the design you choose we can melt down gold you may have for sentimental purposes or use diamonds or gemstones from an old ring.
 There is also an option of trading in your old gold towards new materials..
-Just ask us for details or read our Remodelling Jewellery page
+Just ask us for details or read our Remodelling Jewellery page.

 What are you looking for?